 Driver and advanced settings

-A driver is an application which helps your computer to communicate with the tablet and helps it understand the pressure and tilt data.
+A driver is an application that helps your computer to communicate with the tablet and helps it understand the pressure and tilt data.

 Coming toward the pen controls.
 You can change the pressure curve along with the two buttons on the stylus.